MooersLab/orgpymolpysnips/README.md

 - The org document can be converted into a supplemental materials document for the research paper.
 This document would contain the code needed to generate the images used in the research paper.
 Such a document enables readers to reproduce the images in the research paper.
-This capability supports the practice of the FAIR principles and the practice of rigorous science.
+This capability supports the practice of the FAIR principles and adds rigor to the science being reported.

 - Org documents can be used with the Emacs journal package an electronic laboratory notebook with each day being stored in a separate document.
 The source blocks of PyMOL code can be included.